 Each social media platform appeals to different demographics.
 We usually recommend choosing a couple to focus on to avoid spreading yourself too thin.
 Just be sure to pick the appropriate platforms for your target audience and niche.

-- Facebook: the largest platform by far, suitable for advertising, lead generation, and building relationships (primarily targets individuals ages 25 to 54)
+- Facebook: the largest platform by far, suitable for advertising, lead generation, building relationships (primarily targets individuals ages 25 to 54)

 - Instagram: the go-to platform for influencer marketing, building brand awareness, developing relationships, and selling unique products and services (targets individuals ages 18 to 49)